lenisha/personal-voice/README.md

 1. If `pydub` is installed, it will be used for the conversion
 2. If `pydub` fails or isn't available, FFmpeg will be used as a fallback
 3. If neither is available, the script will provide installation instructions
-4. Ensure you have FFmpeg installed (e.g., using Chocolatey: `choco install ffmpeg` , `apt install ffmpeg` on Linux, or download from [FFmpeg's official site](https://ffmpeg.org/download.html))
+4. Ensure you have FFmpeg installed
+  - Windows: `choco install ffmpeg` or follow https://www.geeksforgeeks.org/installation-guide/how-to-install-ffmpeg-on-windows/
+  - Linux:  `sudo apt install ffmpeg` on Linux, or download from [FFmpeg's official site](https://ffmpeg.org/download.html))

 ## Consent Statement